simonpao/simonedit/README.md

 ### Deleting lines

-- Deleting all lines and then printing results in segmentation fault
+- ~~Deleting all lines and then printing results in segmentation fault~~
 - Deleting last line (which loops active line to line 1) and then printing from current line results in segmentation fault
     ```bash
     16, cmd: d16
     1, cmd: p.,$
     Segmentation fault (core dumped)
     ```
+- Deleting all lines does not change the active line

 ### Inserting lines